Discussion and conclusion writing, business, social sciences, humanities

 This topic within this series of resources on thesis, exegesis and journal article writing in the social sciences, humanities and business focuses on the discussion and the conclusion.
 The goal of this final step in the research story line is to highlight the importance of the argument or thesis proposition, to draw together the final concluding remarks, point to future directions and implications of the research finding or argument, and to leave a lasting impression in the reader's mind.

 The difference between the discussion and the conclusion is one of inference.
-The discussion section 'discusses', or compares and contrasts the results with other results.
-Conclusions are more speculative in tone, exploring the possible implications of the results, inferences that may be drawn from results, and what those inferences imply about the theories, methodologies used, or perhaps for the field of practice or policy, or for new questions that need to be answered.
+The discussion section 'discusses', which often means that it compares and contrasts the results with other results on the topic area.
+Conclusions are more speculative in tone, exploring the possible implications of the results, inferences that may be drawn from results, and what those inferences imply about the theories, methodologies used, or perhaps for the field of practice or policy, or for new questions that need to be answered in the field.

-Decisions about where to compare and contrast findings with other work in the field will often have implications for the length of conclusions.
-If there is not a discussion section or chapter, conclusions may be a little longer because more space is needed to lay out and discuss, or compare and contrast, conclusions with other findings, a step that did not occur in results chapters.
+It is absolutely not compulsory to have both a discussion and conclusion chapter.
+This will vary based on the nature of the study and also the discipline and the journal.
+If there is not a separate discussion section or chapter, conclusions may be a little longer because more space is needed to lay out and discuss, or compare and contrast, conclusions with other findings, a step that did not occur in results chapters.
 In writing in which a contrast between the writer's conclusions and the conclusions of other authors is provided in the main body, conclusions may be shorter in length.

-- a restatement of the main argument or findings, as well as perhaps the question or uncertainty in the literature that justified the study;
+- a restatement of the main argument or findings, as well as perhaps the question or 'gap' in the literature that justified the study (unless already provided with discussion content);

-- a concise summary of the methodology and evidence provided that supported the main argument and finding (altogether this should not be too long, perhaps a page or two at most);
+- a concise summary of the methodology and evidence provided that supported the main argument and findings (altogether this should not be too long, perhaps half to three quarters of a page, or up to two at most);

-- discussion of the implications of the findings of the study, including a discussion of limitations of the study.
+- discussion of the implications of the findings of the study, including (typically, but not compulsorily) a discussion of any limitations arising from the study.

-All research writing reflects on the 'implications' of research.
-Conclusions offer solutions to issues and suggest courses of action flowing from the research.
-These 'implications' of the research might be discussed in relation to one or more of the following:
+All research writing reflects on the 'implications' of research or scholarship.
+Conclusions offer solutions to issues and suggest courses of action flowing from the project.
+'Implications' might be discussed in relation to one or more of the following:

 - policy development (government, organisational, institutional),